coleschuelke/game-engine/doc/tournament-setup.md

 ## Create a remote GitLab repository
 Designate one of your team members to host your team's remote repository.
-This person should create a `game-engine` repository on his or her account in GitLab.
-Name both the repository and the slug `game-engine`.
+This person should create a blank project on his or her account in GitLab.
+Set both the project name and the project slug as `game-engine`.
 Make the repository private to ensure that only you may view this code.
 You don't want your opponents to see your secrets!
+Do not initialize the repository with a README.

-In the repository settings/members, add your team members as Maintainer to your repository.
+On the repository Manage/Members page, invite your team members, each one as Maintainer, to your repository.
 This allows them to view and edit the code.
-Also add our superlative TAs Maxwell and Wenkai as Reporter so they can follow your progress.
+Also invite our superlative TAs Maxwell and Wenkai as Reporter so they can follow your progress.
 Their GitLab handles are @gippertexas (that's Maxwell!) and @wenkaiqin (Wenkai).